discreetlogcontracts/dlcspecs/Oracle.md

 Since our oracle is signing six digits, we can think of this as `$0[!1]x,xxx` In plain english, this means that the most significant digit is zero, second most signifcant digit is NOT 1.

-Since we do not have the ability to represent a logical NOT in our signing scheme, the 9 CETs need to be constructed here.
+Since we do not have the ability to represent a logical NOT in our signing scheme, 9 CETs need to be constructed here.

-For Alice to receive the money, she needs `R0=0` AND (`R1=0` OR `R1=2,3,4...9`).
+For Alice to receive the money, she needs `D0=0` AND (`D1=0` OR `D1=2,3,4...9`).

 This means we have to construct `1 * 9 = 9` CETs for the outcome of Alice winning all the money in the DLC where BTC/USD is >= $11,000.